ansible/ansible-ui/platform/PLATFORM.md

 # Platform UI

 The Plaform UI is the unified UI for the Ansible Automation Platform.
 It uses the [AAP Gateway](https://github.com/ansible/aap-gateway) as the backend.
 The gateway unified the API for the AAP products such as AWX, UB, and EDA.
-It also provided centralized authentication and access menegement.
+It also provided centralized authentication and access management.

 ## Getting Started